-Policy for Special Educational Needs and Disability Inclusion Last MCA review date: October 2020 16 Written by: SM/AP Board of Trustees review: November 2021
+Policy for Special Educational Needs and Disability Last MCA review date: June 2024 Inclusion Written by: AP Board of Trustees review: June 2025

-- When a pupil is issued with an Education, Health and Care Plan (hereafter referred to as EHCP) the Academy has a legal duty, with the support of the child's residing local authority hereafter referred to as LA) to make the provision outlined in section F of the EHCP - Following the formal presentation of an EHCP, the SENCo & HOI will: undertake to co-ordinate provision for the pupil based on specification written in the EHCP and, within 6 weeks of the Final EHCP issue date, will hold an initial planning meeting with the parents and all involved professionals and: - Allocate the pupil to a Learning Support Teacher and allocate Teaching Assistant support, if appropriate, ensuring that all support, as specified in the EHCP, is implemented - Ensure that appropriate written information is available for staff, as appropriate - Oversee the formulation of an EHCP Student Support Plan (therefore after referred to as ESSP) - Ensure that the ESSP is delivered and monitored - Liaise with, and ensure access to, external agencies as appropriate - Liaise with the LST to co-ordinate the Annual Review, inviting parents and all professionals involved in the pupil's education - 6.8 Change of provision from Education, Heath and Care Plan (hereafter referred to as EHCP) to Student Support Plan
+- The pupil will have access to external provision/advice, as appropriate to needs; this support may be delivered in-house or externally - 6.6 Triggers for Statutory Assessment for an Education, Health and Care Plan - In some circumstances, it may be deemed necessary to seek a Statutory Assessment.
+The academy follows the revised SEND Code of Practice guidelines.
+The criteria for seeking a Statutory Assessment are laid down by the local authority responsible for the pupil.
+The importance of close liaison with parents is recognised during the Statutory Assessment process - The SENCo & HOI, in liaison with all involved with the pupil and with parental agreement, submits a request for Statutory Assessment (SA1) - 6.7 Statutory Assessment for an Education Health and Care Plan - When a pupil is issued with an Education, Health and Care Plan (hereafter referred to as EHCP) the academy has a legal duty, with the support of the child's residing local authority hereafter referred to as the LA) to make the provision outlined in Section F of the EHCP - Following the formal presentation of an EHCP, the SENCO & HOI will: undertake to coordinate provision for the pupil based on the support specified in the EHCP and, within six weeks of the Final EHCP issue date, an initial planning meeting with the parents and all involved professionals will be held.
+The SENCO and HIO will then: - Allocate the pupil to a Learning Support Teacher's caseload and allocate support to meet the specifications of the EHCP - o Ensure that appropriate written information is available for staff, as appropriate - o Oversee the formulation of an EHCP Student Support Plan (ESSP) - o Ensure that the ESSP is delivered and monitored - o Liaise with, and ensure access to, external agencies as appropriate - o Liaise with the LST to co-ordinate the Annual Review, ensuring invitations are issued to parents and all involved professionals - 6.8 Change of provision from an Education, Health and Care Plan (EHCP) to a Student Support Plan (SSP)

-On occasion, the LA will decide that a full EHCP is not warranted, but may wish to outline the specific needs of a pupil.
-In this instance a Student Support Plan is issued.
-In such cases Mossbourne Community Academy will follow the advice contained in the Student Support Plan and will support the pupil at SEND support.
+On occasion, the LA will decide that the support of a full EHCP is not warranted or is no longer required.
+In both instances, the LA may wish to outline the specific needs of a pupil and a Student Support Plan may be issued.
+In such cases Mossbourne Community Academy will follow the advice contained in the Student Support Plan and the pupil will be supported at SEND support.